lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #FigStack title='Simplified Protocol Stack for LP-WAN'}

-Note that in some LPWAN technologies, only the DEVs have a device ID.
+Note that in some LPWAN technologies, only the Devs have a device ID.
-Therefore, when such technologie are used, it is necessary to define statically an IID for the Link Local address for the SCHC C/D.
+Therefore, when such technologies are used, it is necessary to define statically an IID for the Link Local address for the SCHC C/D.